holochain/deepkey/README.md

 ### Checking key validity

+Using this `KeyAnchor` entry, the status (valid, revoked, replaced, etc.) of a key can be looked up in a single `get_details` call, without needing to first lookup the corresponding `KeyRegistration`.

+This also means that any external consumer of Deepkey (other DNA's, Holochain apps, etc.) can query the key status with the core 32 bytes of the key.
+They do NOT need to know its registration details.

 A key state can be checked using the key bytes and a timestamp.
 There are 3 states a key can be in

 - Valid